 - 4.2.15.1 The train driver may manually select level when the train is at standstill.
-In case level STM is available for manual selection (in the table of trackside supported levels or with no table onboard), the driver could change to level STM already in rear of the border and (depending on the national system) move in the level 2 area. - 4.2.15.2 This is potentially unsafe and can be avoided by using a packet 46, Conditional Level Transition Order, not including level STM in a balise group in rear of the location where the level transition is announced to avoid possible conflicts between packets 41 and 46, because the onboard behaviour is unclear in ERTMS/ETCS baseline 2. - 4.2.15.3 As the train is expected to be operated in the level applicable for the area where it is located, this issue is not further considered in chapter 5.
+In case level NTC is available for manual selection (e.g. by using the default list of levels configured onboard when no level transition order to Level 2 is received after deleting the table of priority), the driver could change to level NTC already in rear of the border and (depending on the national system) move in the level 2 area. - 4.2.15.2 This is potentially unsafe and can be avoided by using a packet 46, Conditional Level Transition Order, not including level NTC in a balise group in rear of the ETCS border. - 4.2.15.3 As the train is expected to be operated in the level applicable for the area where it is located, this issue is not further considered in chapter 5.